The CEO’s Information Problem

 Markets shift.
 Competitors launch products.
 Customer preferences evolve.
 By the time you’ve gathered enough information to make a confident decision, the situation has changed.

-The velocity problem is particularly acute in: - Competitive markets where first-mover advantage matters - Customer service where response time affects satisfaction - Risk management where early warning prevents larger problems - Hiring where good candidates disappear within days
+The velocity problem is particularly acute in competitive markets where first-mover advantage matters, in customer service where response time affects satisfaction, in risk management where early warning prevents larger problems, and in hiring where good candidates disappear within days.

 The old approach—quarterly reports, monthly reviews, weekly syncs—can’t keep pace with daily changes.